Interactive Installations Studio

 Scope and delivery

-The studio develops the full chain from concept through technical direction: spatial media strategy, sensing architecture, content logic, real-time rendering, lighting integration, system design, and site calibration.
+The practice develops the full chain from concept through technical direction: spatial media strategy, sensing architecture, content logic, real-time rendering, lighting integration, system design, and site calibration.
 The work spans interactive video walls, custom light installations, generative visual systems, and hybrid environments where multiple media layers act as one spatial condition.

 Selected work